 What is fake door testing #

 Fake door testing is a lean research technique product teams use to validate new products, features, or services.
-Fake door tests, sometimes also called painted-door tests, garner interest by presenting people with a call to action or a low-fidelity prototype of an idea and seeing how many people will click on it or try to use it.
+Fake door tests, sometimes also called painted-door tests, measure interest by presenting people with a call to action or a low-fidelity prototype of a product idea and seeing how many people will click on it or try to use it.
+With it, you can quickly test whether there is market demand.

 Fake door testing comes with pros and cons.
 It’s a product development method that, done right, can help you find product-market fit and lower adoption risks of new ideas.
 However, if it’s done wrong, it could break customer-brand trust.